WKOI-TV: Technical information

-Subchannel
+Subchannels

 Analog-to-digital conversion

 WKOI-TV (along with all other TBN-owned full-power stations) shut down its analog signal, over UHF channel 43, on April 16, 2009.
-The station's digital signal remained on its pre-transition UHF channel 39.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former UHF analog channel 43.
-The station's digital signal was multiplexed, carrying TBN on 43.1, The Church Channel on 43.2, JCTV on 43.3, Enlace on 43.4 and Smile of a Child on 43.5.
+The station's digital signal remained on its pre-transition UHF channel 39, using virtual channel 43.
+The station's signal was multiplexed, carrying TBN on 43.1, The Church Channel on 43.2, JCTV on 43.3, Enlace on 43.4 and Smile of a Child on 43.5.
 Later, The Church Channel became Hillsong Channel, JCTV became JUCE TV and was combined on 43.3 with Smile, and TBN Salsa was added on 43.5.

 Spectrum sale and channel sharing agreement

 On April 14, 2017, it was reported that WKOI-TV's over-the-air spectrum had been sold in the FCC's spectrum reallocation auction, fetching just over $20 million, with the station expected to go off the air.
 On March 22, 2018, it was announced that WKOI-TV would share spectrum with unrelated NBC affiliate WDTN.

 On June 7, 2018, WKOI-TV began sharing WDTN's digital channel, with all TBN channels dropped, and Ion Television programming appearing on virtual channel 43.1.
 WDTN also continued to carry Ion Television on virtual channel 2.3, as it had since February 1, 2018; on June 29, 2018, when WDTN's sister station WBDT also began sharing WDTN's digital signal, virtual channel 2.3 was dropped.